salesforce/utam-java-recipes/README.md

 __IMPORTANT: Page objects and tests for the Salesforce UI are compatible with application version 236 (Spring '22)__.

+> Note: These recipes are designed to work with a generic Salesforce org.
+If your org has customizations, you might need to modify page objects or tests locally to avoid errors.

 To generate page objects, run this maven command from the project root:
 ```shell script
 mvn clean install